Is there a (Pseudo)Scalar at 95 GeV?: Phenomenology of a 95 GeV (Pseudo)Scalar

+It is important to remark that the above procedure is valid under the implicit assumption that the scalar or pseudoscalar resonance has no extra exotic contributions to its width, such as, for example, decays into DM pairs.
+To justify this assumption we have conducted a study by performing a numerical fit of the anomalies, considering the scaling factors $\xi_f$ as well as a hypothetical additional branching fraction $BR_{\rm inv}$ as free parameters.

+Fig. \ref{fig:genPS} shows the case of a pseudoscalar resonance.
+Here the 4-dimensional parameter space $(\xi_u,\xi_d,\xi_l,\textit{BR}_{inv})$ has been considered.
+We have performed a scan on the $\xi_f$'s over the following ranges:

-and we set the value of the invisible fraction to the optimal value in order to reproduce both signals.
-For the vast majority of point such optimal value was zero.
-The points that reproduce the $\tau\tau$ and the $\gamma\gamma$ signals are shown in the plot.
-In the case of the pseudoscalar, thanks to the larger couplings that arise at loop level to gluons and photons, it usually not a problem to have a large enough production rate to fit the signal and it is therefore useful assume a non-zero invisible branching ratio.
-In the left panel of Fig. \ref{fig:genPS} we see how $\xi_u$ and $\xi_l$, which are the 2 main couplings that one needs to chose to reproduce the signal, need to be related to reproduce the right signal strengths in both channels.
-In the right panel, we can instead see how the coupling to bottom quarks is correlated to the invisible branching rate: to avoid signal strengths that are too large one needs to have a branching ratio to $\tau\tau$ similar to the standard model, and therefore there must be another partial decay width that dominates the total width, either to $b\bar{b}$ pairs or invisible products. \\ \\
+and considered, for each assignation, the optimal value of the invisible branching fraction to reproduce both experimental excesses.
+The points that reproduce both the $\tau\tau$ and $\gamma\gamma$ signals at $2\sigma$ C.L. are shown in the plot.
+In the case of the pseudoscalar, thanks to the larger couplings that arise at loop-level to gluons and photons, it is usually not a problem to have a large enough production rate to fit the signals.
+It is therefore useful to assume a non-zero invisible branching ratio.
+In the left panel of Fig. \ref{fig:genPS} we see how $\xi_u$ and $\xi_l$, which are the two main couplings that one needs to chose to reproduce the signal, need to be related to reproduce the right signal strengths in both channels.

+In the right panel, we can instead see how the coupling to bottom quarks is correlated to the invisible branching ratio: to avoid signal strengths that are too large one needs to have a branching ratio to $\tau\tau$ similar to the standard model, and therefore there must be another partial decay width that dominates the total width, either to $b\bar{b}$ pairs or invisible products. \\

-In Fig. \ref{fig:genS} we show the results of a parameter scan in the 5-dimensional parameter space $(\xi_u,\xi_d,\xi_l,\xi_w,\textit{BR}_{inv})$ for a scalar resonance that couples to SM fermions with coupling modifiers $\xi_i$, to the gauge bosons with coupling modifier $\xi_w$, and has an invisible branching ratio $\textit{BR}_{inv}$.
-We use the following interval for the scan:
+In Fig. \ref{fig:genS} we show analogous results for a scalar resonance.
+Here the parameter space is 5-dimensional as we have added a further scaling parameter $\xi_w$ to account for coupling of the resonance to the $W$ boson.
+Again we have performed a scan over the coupling modifiers:

-and we optimise the value of the invisible fraction to the best value to reproduce both signals.
-The points that reproduce the $\tau\tau$ and the $\gamma\gamma$ signals are shown in the plot.
+and adapted \textit{a posteriori} $BR_{inv}$ to properly fit the experimental signal.
 We do not require the points to also reproduce the LEP signal.
+Unlike in the pseudoscalar case, it is usually difficult to have a production rate that is too large to fit the signal, and therefore most of the points in our scan have invisible branching fractions smaller than $1\%$.
+In the top left panel of Fig. \ref{fig:genS} we see how $\xi_u$ and $\xi_l$, which are, again, the two main couplings that one needs to chose to reproduce the signal, need to be related to reproduce the right signal strengths in both channels.
+The result is similar to the case of a pseudoscalar.